 - OR a loaded magazine or speedloader in the vehicle is kept a compartment that cannot be accessed from inside the vehicle or is in a completely closed separate container.

-CCW Holders: Handling a Firearm in a Motor Vehicle
+Carrying Firearms in a Motor Vehicle

 If you are ever pulled over while carrying a weapon, do not draw it or touch it prior to your interaction with the officer conducting the stop.